decisione/parla_italiano_bot/.kilocode/rules/memory-bank/context.md

 - Set up automated migration execution for development and production environments
 - Implement database layer in Python using asyncpg
 - Update bot code to use database instead of static lists
+- Implement logging system with file output to /logs directory, timestamps, and init logging of database state

 ## Next Steps
 - Create configuration management system using config.ini